MSNiranjan29/Telebot/README.md

 ## Contributing

-Contributions to GeminiBot are encouraged.
+Contributions to Telebot are encouraged.
 Feel free to submit issues and pull requests.